-Prominently featuring “CVS” in the names of these new sub-brands allowed CVS Health to expand the scope of their offerings while leveraging the equity of their trusted, existing master brand.
+Prominently featuring “CVS” in the names of these new sub-brands clarified brand architecture, allowing CVS Health to expand the scope of their offerings while leveraging the equity of their trusted, existing master brand.

 The sub-brands in the CVS family also utilized the well-known typography and color of the original CVS Pharmacies, proving that a company doesn’t always need a complete overhaul of its identity for a rebrand to be successful.
 Sometimes a simple restructuring and a fresh approach to what already works is enough to get the job done.